ARKlab/MessagePack/README.md

 // ldt == result, returns truncated value equal to 1 tick.
 ```

+### UTC
+In the base [MessagePack](https://github.com/neuecc/MessagePack-CSharp) library, DateTime values are converted to UTC before being serialized.
+While using our library, you must specify DateTimeKind as UTC before serializing when using DateTime and the LocalDateTime type, and expect it as UTC when deserializing.

 ## Interoperability
 As explained previously, we use the timestamp format for some of our serialized NodaTime types.
 The timestamp format is interoperable with [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp), the official [MsgPack library](https://github.com/msgpack/msgpack/blob/master/spec.md) and any other MessagePack implementations that support the extension type of -1.